27-Year-Old Running Back – Carolina Panthers

 Signed a five-year, $36.5 million extension, with $22.5 million guaranteed, with Carolina in August of 2012.

-Stewart (knee) rushed for 55 yards on 14 carries and caught one pass on two targets for 12 yards in Sunday's loss to the Packers.
+Stewart (ankle) had seven carries for 24 yards and caught 3-of-3 targets for 15 yards in Sunday's 19-17 loss to the Falcons.

 To instantly reveal our fantasy analysis of every player – including Jonathan Stewart – simply subscribe now.